 If you’ve already researched shared hosting, you’ll know that competition is fierce, and many of the plans look the same at first glance.
 Don’t be fooled by jargon that’s aimed at getting you to buy an expensive plan.
 For many small businesses, a cheap hosting plan offers everything you need to get your first business website online.

-Hosts can offer this kind of hosting or a very low price, and it’s ideal for small businesses that don’t have a lot of cash to burn.
+Hosts can offer shared hosting at a very low price, and it’s ideal for small businesses that don’t have a lot of cash to burn.
 You don’t even need to sign up to a contract with many hosts; you can simply pay month-by-month once you’ve signed up.

 There are multiple ways to “share” a server in web hosting.
 For example, a VPS hosting package involves splitting a server into several virtual machines.
 But shared hosting is different.
 Customer accounts are securely separated from each other, but they all share the same operating system.
 This offers a number of benefits for both users and hosting companies — along with a few downsides, too.